Sarbinowo, Koszalin County

 Sarbinowo (German: Sorenbohm) is a village in the administrative district of Gmina Mielno, within Koszalin County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 17 km north-west of Koszalin and 130 km north-east of the regional capital Szczecin.

 Before 1637 the area was part of Duchy of Pomerania.
 For the history of the region, see History of Pomerania.
 The village has a population of 558.

+The village has an amateur football team called Santos Sarbinowo, inspired by the Brazilian club Santos FC.